How much could US states gain by closing racial and gender gaps in the labor market?

 For this thought experiment, we crunched the numbers for 15 years of data spanning 2005-2019.
 For every US state and Washington DC, we modeled how much gross domestic product (GDP) would have increased each year by eliminating racial and gender gaps in earnings, hours worked, educational attainment, and employment.

-This simulation adapts methodology from a recent Federal Reserve working paper, which estimates that these gaps cost $2.6 trillion of foregone GDP nationally in 2019.
+This simulation adapts methodology from a recent paper, which estimates that these gaps cost $2.6 trillion of foregone GDP nationally in 2019.
 Simulated GDP in our scenario assumes that every group has at least the same average labor-related measures as a comparison group that has historically faced the fewest systemic barriers in the labor market; for example, closing the gender gap imagines women’s labor measures are at least at the level of men’s.

 Visit detailed methods for simulation methodology and to download data.
 Have questions about how to use this simulation?
 Visit our FAQs.